OpenAQM/open-aqm-firmware/TASKS.md

 ```[tasklist]
 ### 1. Web Server
-This is a web server for device configurations, once booted, the device will check the configuration, if not
-configured, AP will start, providing an endpoint and credentials to the web server.
 - [ ] I. Login Page.
 - [ ] II.
 Home Page.
 - [ ] III.
 Configuration Stepper page.